Jade Bird: Personal life

 Bird has described herself as a feminist and has said "I've always wanted to be a role model in the feminist movement".
 She is a fan of reading, in particular the works of Patti Smith, which she has used as inspiration for titles of her songs.
 From 2018, she was in a relationship with Luke Prosser, who is her touring guitarist.
 Bird and Prosser moved to Austin, Texas in November 2020.
 The following November, Bird announced on her Twitter page that she was engaged to Prosser.
 Bird ended her engagement with Prosser and later moved to Los Angeles.
-In a July 2025 interview with NME, she described her relationship with Posser as "really quite horrific".
+In a July 2025 interview with NME, she described her relationship with Prosser as "really quite horrific".
 Her third album, Who Wants to Talk About Love?, details the breakdown of her relationship with her father and her parents' divorce, earlier in her childhood.
 As of 2025, she is in a relationship with music producer Andrew Wells.

 Bird was critical of the UK government's handling of the COVID-19 pandemic for musicians, stating "I can never understand why the arts are just the first thing to go and the last thing to be thought of when it comes to politics."